 Oh my!
 These days, there’s a graphics department out there that might not have meant to get its lighting decoration go viral...
 The fact is that #kerning/spacing isn't just a #designer's nitpick!
 Enjoy a little giggle with this one 🤪🤣 #DesignFail #MarketingFail pic.twitter.com/Uf4qqGG9m8December 6, 2019

-Here's another packaging fail, this one related to text.
-Choosing the right font is only the start.
-A little kerning to add space between the 'L' and the 'I' would have been a good idea to prevent misreadings of the product name.
+Choosing the right font is only the start when it comes to ensuring the typography is right for a design, and that applies to packaging as well as anything else.
+A little kerning to add space between the 'L' and the 'I' would have been a good idea to prevent misreadings of the product name in the case above.